One and Eight

-One and Eight is a landmark Chinese film from 1983.
-The film tells the story of eight criminals and a deserting Chinese officer in the communist Eighth Route Army caught in the midst of the Second Sino-Japanese War.
+One and Eight is a 1983 Chinese film.
+The film tells the story of eight criminals and a deserting officer in the Chinese Communist Party's Eighth Route Army caught in the midst of the Second Sino-Japanese War.
 Directed by Zhang Junzhao, One and Eight also features cinematography by the soon-to-be-acclaimed Zhang Yimou and stars Chen Daoming.
 It is based on an epic poem by Guo Xiaochuan.